CS126SP20/final-project-agpai2/DEVELOPMENT.md

 4. Wrote test cases for as many testable functions as possible

 5. Working on expanding the game map and making most/all caves accessible

+- [x] Expanded the game map towards the first dungeon
+- [x] Most caves are now accessible to Link